EdvardM/railsgirls-ruby/basics.md

 end
 ```

-There are actually even better ways to make that more descriptive or elegant, but we don't have tools for that yet.
-However, we already gained something important: `recent_normal_users` communicates to the reader that this variable holds actually list of users that are not administrators.
-If you need to change how users are actually printed, you may safely ignore a bit involved expression of getting non-admin
+There are even better ways to make that more descriptive or elegant, but we
+don't have tools for that yet.
+However, we already gained something important:
+`recent_normal_users` communicates to the reader that this variable holds
+actually a list of users that are not administrators.
+If you need to change
+how users are printed, then you may safely ignore ther more involved
+expression of getting those users, knowing know what it does.
+You only need to
-users.
-You only need to focus on the printing part.
-Note also that to introduce a new variable, you simply write that variable and assign a value to it.
-Some languages require you to declare those separately, but in Ruby, you just start using those by assigning them to stuff.
+focus on the printing part.

+Also note that to introduce a new variable, you simply write that variable and
+assign a value to it.
+Some languages require you to declare those separately,
+but in Ruby, you just start using those by assigning them to stuff.
+In Ruby,
+you always assign things to labels by using the equal symbol `=`.

-Computer programs are hard to write, but they are often even harder to read, even your own code.
-Even after few weeks or so it is easy to lose track of how a particular piece of code works.
-Some say you should comment your code, but even more important is to write readable code.
-Naming things properly is very important.
+Computer programs are hard to write, but they are often even harder to read,
+even your own code.
+Even after few weeks or so it is easy to lose track of how
+a particular piece of code works.
+Some say you should comment your code, but
+even more important is to write readable code.
+Problem with comments is that
+code interpreters and compilers _ignore those_, and they get easily outdated.
+Ideal code is self-documenting using descriptive names for variables and
+functions.
+While comments are sometimes the best way to explain things to the
+reader, they are seldom needed if you name things well.

+Can you use any names for things, then?
+In practice, yes.
+All variable names
+are totally arbitrary.
+While `a` or `z` are not very descriptive names, they
+are valid names for variables.
+So is
+`a_really_funny_kissa_with_hayfever_danced_over_the_shiny_rainbow`.
+Anything
-Also note that all variable names are totally arbitrary.
-While `a` or `z` are not very descriptive names, they are valid names for variables.
-So is `a_really_funny_kissa_with_hayfever_danced_over_the_shiny_rainbow`.
-Anything consisting of letters a to z, numbers and underscore '_'.
-The only constraint is that you cannot start it with a number.
-So `kitteh_42` is a valid variable name, but `42_kitteh` isn't.
+consisting of letters a to z, numbers and underscore '_'.
+The only constraint
+is that you cannot start it with a number.
+So `kitteh_42` is a valid variable
+name, but `42_kitteh` isn't.

+Same rules apply for your own methods and functions.

 {tip-begin}
-In Ruby, you should Use underscore to separate words in variable names, and always use downcase letters.
-Upcase is reserved for constants, classes and other things we'll talk about later.
+In Ruby, you should Use underscore to separate words in variable names, and

-You _could_ also use Finnish to name things, which actually works nowadays much better due to UTF character set being common enough.
-Which means you can actually use variable names like `ämpäri`, which was still impossible only few years back and still is with some languages.
-It diesn't mean you _should_.
-English is _lingua franca_ of computing, and using any other language to name things will be frowned upon.
-Though it could be also argued that using non-Eglish names for things that you write makes it more apparent what comes from language and standard libraries, and what is your own code.
-But I'd still recommend against it.
+always use downcase letters.
+Upcase is reserved for constants, classes and
+other things we'll talk about later.

+You _could_ also use Finnish to name things if you like, which actually works
+nowadays due to UTF character set being common.
+So, you can actually use
+variable names like `ämpäri`, which was not that possible only few years back,
+and is still impossible with some languages.
+It doesn't mean you _should_ do
+that, though.
+English is _lingua franca_ of computing, and using any other
+language to name things will be frowned upon.
+With stiff upper lip.

+Even though it could be argued that using non-Eglish names for things that you
+write makes it more apparent what comes from language and standard libraries,
+and what is your own code.
+I'd still recommend against it.
+Just stick to English.
 {tip-end}

 ### Wrapping up

-So, now we know -- or at least have seen -- two things:
+So, now we know -- or at least have seen -- three things:

 1. Data.
 There are different types of if, and we have seen three of those:
   * Strings
   * Numbers
   * Arrays, which can contain any data structures, including other arrays[^fn-array]
 2. Methods to do things with the data
-  * In the example above, we used to _array methods_ to get the length of the array, and _sort_ to get array contents in alphabetic order.
-We will talk more about methods a bit later.
+  * In the example above, we used _array methods_ to get the length of the array with `length`,
+    and `sort` to get array contents in alphabetic order. `upcase` converted string to upper case.
+  * We will talk more about methods a bit later.
 3. We quickly glanced at variables that are just short, descriptive labels for things

 ## Acting in an intelligent fashion

 Imagine you are programming a robot that needs to brew and serve coffee.
+With
-With some cream, cinnamon and chocolate chips with a tad of sugar frosting on the top.
-Also imagine I was actually able to actually _draw_ pictures and here would be an artsy nice picture of a jolly good robot pouring a hot cup of Old Joe.
+some cream, cinnamon and chocolate chips with a tad of sugar frosting on the
+top.
+Also imagine I was actually able to actually _draw_ pictures and here
+would be an artsy nice picture of a jolly good robot pouring a hot cup of Old
+Joe.
 With all that sweet stuff on top.
 So there.

 With that picture in your head, imagine you had programmed the robot to pour 80cl of coffee and 40cl of cream to each cup.
 Now, the code might look roughly like this: